dataflake/dataflake.docbuilder/docs/index.rst

 =============

-:mod:`dataflake.docbuilder` provides a set of scripts to automate building Sprinx-based package documentation for packages hosted on a Subversion revision control server.
+:mod:`dataflake.docbuilder` provides a set of scripts to automate building `Sphinx`-based package documentation for packages hosted on a Subversion revision control server.

 Narrative documentation